lxm7/boilerplate-101/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-TODO: Add Redux.
-Then add React Hooks.
-Then replace / align React Hooks with Redux Hooks (7.1).
+TODO: Look to tag this version and then a later one with replaced / aligned React Hooks with Redux Hooks (7.1).

 Reference - https://github.com/benawad/cocktails/commits/upgrade-redux-use-hooks